Go Big AND Stay Home: How To Build Your Ultimate Home Gym

-I'm here to review the vital equipment, help you set up and offer important safety tips.
+I'm here to review the vital equipment, help you set up, and offer important safety tips.

 Atmosphere Is Everything

 Before we even touch equipment, visualize and choose your space.
 Ideally, you'll have free reign to affect your gym's look, feel, and sound.
-My training space is a 2-car garage.
+My training space is a two-car garage.
 The walls are painted, posters are up, the speakers are loud, and it's basically built to keep me motivated.